 At the Montana Center for Horsemanship (MCH), we believe that every horse and person deserves a chance to make the most of their respective lives.

-The partnership between the Center and UMW has enjoyed success and growth as the first (and only) center for horsemanship in the United States that’s devoted expressly to promoting ‘Natural Horsemanship.’
+The partnership between the Center and UMW has enjoyed success and growth as the first (and only) center for horsemanship in the United States, devoted solely to promoting ‘Natural Horsemanship.’
 With its stables, arenas, riding areas, and instructors, MCH serves as the primary facility and progressive teaching resource for the University of Montana Western’s (UMW) curriculum teaching Natural Horsemanship.

-At the core of the partnership is the goal of providing education: students can earn degrees; a Bachelor of Science degree in Natural Horsemanship, the only one of its kind in the United States, or a Bachelor of Science in Natural Horsemanship Instruction.
-The degree combines the courses at MCH with the University’s traditional curricula to produce a graduating student poised for success in a wide range of equine-related professions.
+At the core of the partnership is the goal of providing an exemplary education: students can earn degrees; a Bachelor of Science degree in Natural Horsemanship, the only one of its kind in the United States, or a Bachelor of Science in Natural Horsemanship Instruction.
+Each degree combines the courses at MCH with the University’s traditional curricula to produce a graduating student poised for success in a wide range of equine-related professions and fields.

 Another important overall goal is to support and enhance the equine community, as well as the community of Dillon, Montana, by helping to position the town as a business and recreational destination.
 Taking an active role in nurturing horsemanship and its long-standing western traditions, and encouraging young people to carry on those values, are important components of the Center's mission.